-- A Subrecipient (Applicant) who has not obtained and maintained required insurance (for the full amount of FEMA PA eligible damages) in a current disaster is at risk for de-obligation of that funding. - A Subrecipient (Applicant) that cannot reasonably obtain and maintain the required level of insurance coverage can apply for an ICC.
+- An Subrecipient (Applicant) who has not obtained and maintained required insurance (for the full amount of FEMA PA eligible damages) in a current disaster is at risk for de-obligation of that funding. - Eligibility for future FEMA PA funding requires Subrecipients (Applicants) to obtain and maintain insurance for each damaged facility (in at least the amount of previously eligible damages) that has received FEMA PA funding in a prior disaster of the same type. - An Subrecipient (Applicant) that cannot reasonably obtain and maintain the required level of insurance coverage can apply for an ICC.
 For future PA eligibility, FEMA does not require greater amounts of insurance than certified as reasonable by the State Insurance Commissioner. - Facilities that sustained eligible damages less than \$5,000 do not have an O + M requirement.